mjkim41/mjkim41/README.md

 ### A little about me...
 Helllo!
 I'm learning the ropes of software development through a Full Stack Developer bootcamp💻.
 I'm really excited about this career transition!  😃<br/><br/>

+### Previous Experiences
+- 5 years of work experience as a Sales Analyst
+- 2 years of experience working in a multinational company, and 6 months of internship experience at a Korea company's Colombian branch   <br/><br/>

 #### Frontend Technologies
 ![HTML5](https://img.shields.io/badge/HTML5-E44D26?style=flat&logo=html5&logoColor=white)